e-c-k-e-r/vall-e/README.md

 ## Pre-Trained Model

-> [!NOTE]
-> Pre-Trained weights aren't up to par as a pure zero-shot model at the moment, but are fine for finetuning / LoRAs.

 My pre-trained weights can be acquired from [here](https://huggingface.co/ecker/vall-e).

 A script to setup a proper environment and download the weights can be invoked with `./scripts/setup.sh`.
 This will automatically create a `venv`, and download the `ar+nar-llama-8` weights and config file to the right place.
+* In the future, the model should be automatically downloaded.

 ## Train

 Training is very dependent on:
 * the quality of your dataset.
+  * clean utterances and accurate transcriptions go a long way.
+  * a diverse dataset in prosidy and speakers help a ton.
 * how much data you have.
+  * training from scratch requires upwards of 15K hours.
+  * training new languages from the base model simply requires maybe ~2K hours each.
-* the bandwidth you quantized your audio to.
+* the bandwidth you quantized your audio to, as this affects the how many tokens are processed per step.
 * the underlying model architecture used.
+  * some models behave better than others for a unified approach, others do not.

 ### Try Me